 You can imagine the Prime Minster’s Churchillian lines:

 We fought it on the landing grounds

 And we fought it in the streets

 But that is simply not true.
 The fall in cases is a pattern that necessarily follows lock down: the virus could not successfully infect enough people and so cases have fallen.
 It is also a pattern of all pandemics, broadly speaking; they come and go in waves.

 How big any second wave might be cannot be determined yet.
 We personally believe covid-19 may look as though it’s heading for the exit, but it’ll back; which all things considered could trigger another lockdown.
 If this happens, as we suspect it may, businesses who’ve opened up across the county; and our district, would be a further blow for businesses in Kent.

 Note this picture this morning (13/05/20) from the Mirror:

 They seem clueless about social distancing there.
 No common sense!
 The train would have been packed.

-Increased deaths will inevitably occur we honestly believe, as the consequences of the change in policy take time to emerge.
+Given that track and trace is a shambles; and it would appear it’ll get no better in the future, increased positive tests and potentially deaths will occur we honestly believe, as the consequences of the change in policy take time to emerge.